Posted as of December 31, 2020

 The arbitration will be held in the Kansas City, Missouri metropolitan area, or any other location both parties agree to in writing.
 Allocation of fees and costs shall be determined under the AAA rules, except that SpiderOak will reimburse you for all AAA administrative fees in disputes that are subject to the Supplementary Procedures for Consumer-Related Disputes, unless the arbitrator determines that a claim or counterclaim was filed for purposes of harassment or is patently frivolous.

 The award rendered by the arbitrator shall include costs of arbitration, reasonable attorneys’ fees, and reasonable costs for expert and other witnesses.
 Any judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.

 The Federal Arbitration Act governs all disputes between you and SpiderOak.
 The arbitrator will decide whether a dispute can be arbitrated.

-If you opt out of the arbitration agreement (as provided below), or if the arbitration agreement is found to be unenforceable, or if you neither are a resident nor have a principal place of business in the United States or Canada, you agree to resolve any claim you have with SpiderOak exclusively in a state or federal court located in Kansas City, Missouri and to submit to the personal jurisdiction of those courts for purpose of litigating all such disputes.
+If you opt out of the arbitration agreement (as provided below), or if the arbitration agreement is found to be unenforceable, or if you neither are a resident nor have a principal place of business in the United States or Canada, you agree to resolve any claim you have with SpiderOak exclusively in a state or federal court with jurisdiction over Johnson County, Kansas and to submit to the personal jurisdiction of those courts for purpose of litigating all such disputes.